You are currently viewing Music, Water & Life: Celebrating 15 Years of Water is Life Kenya

 Music—The Unseen Spirit of WILK

 WILK’s origin story traces back to 2001.
-Pursuing a singing career in New York City, Joyce witnessed the terrorist attacks of September 11 and the coming-together that happened afterwards.
+Pursuing a singing career in New York City, Joyce witnessed the terrorist attacks of September 11 and the coming-together that happened afterward.
 The events of that day moved her deeply, leading her to ask, “What would it look like to put love in action?”
 Answering this question through volunteer work, delivering food to the hungry in NYC, visiting the chronically ill, and a trip to Kenya that revealed the lack of easy access to education, Joyce found herself halfway across the globe on a walk for women’s education in Kenya.
 There, she saw the daily struggle of poverty-stricken communities to gather water daily as a barrier to development, education, liberation, and resilience.

 Alongside Maasai elder Joseph Larasha, Joyce dedicated her life to bringing water to these communities.
 Fast forward 15 years and these two have led the completion of 25 clean water projects, 627 graduates of the Livestock As A Business program, and 70,000 individuals with reliable clean water.
 It’s with this track record that WILK begins celebrating 15 years of success, recognizing that a tremendous amount of work lies ahead.